graveja0/modeling-health-insurance/README.md

 derive many inputs from this shared evidence base, the evidence is uncertain & not in uniform agreement.
 Moreover, models also differ in their structure, underlying data sources and assumptions.
-Not surprisingly, these models often produce widely varying projections of the same policy alternative.
+Not surprisingly, models often produce widely varying projections of the same policy alternative.

-This current state of affairs has subjected microsimulation modeling of U.S. health policy to criticism over their “black box” like qualities, and over their tendency to produce estimates with little to no accompanying sense of uncertainty or sensitivity to alternative
+This current state of affairs has subjected microsimulation models of U.S. health policy to criticism over their “black box” like qualities, and over their tendency to produce estimates with little to no accompanying sense of uncertainty or sensitivity to alternative